OVERVIEW

 SEQUENCING CORE FACILITY

 The Sequencing Core Facility was established in January 2016.
-The facility operates Sanger and several next-generation sequencers and maintains a fully equipped laboratory and staff able to perform a variety of sequencing applications.
-Services performed include sample preparation and data generation, followed by the delivery of partially analysed sequence information back to NICD centres.
+The facility operates several next-generation sequencers and maintains a fully equipped laboratory and staff able to perform a variety of sequencing applications.
+Services performed include sample preparation and data generation, followed by the delivery of partially analysed sequence information back to NICD centres and collaborators.

 OBJECTIVES